-GOP In A Sweaty Panic On The Eve of the Tax Bill Unveiling
+GOP in a Sweaty Panic on the Eve of the Tax-Bill Unveiling

-You might well figure congressional Republicans dream and scheme about tax cut legislation all the time, night and day, weekends and holidays.
+You might well figure congressional Republicans dream and scheme about tax-cut legislation all the time, night and day, weekends and holidays.
 It’s certainly that kind of obsessive preoccupation for them on the campaign trail.

 Yet here we are, after having all year to prepare for 2017’s big barbecue of tax cuts, and on the very eve of the House GOP’s unveiling of its version of “tax reform,” the process has apparently devolved into sweaty madness, with a strong possibility the whole show will have to be delayed, according to Politico: